simonski/aoc/app/aoc2022/d17/blog.md

 Rock, Piece, Chamber.
 I'll cool my jets a little and put some TDD Around these as there are some assumptiosn I'd like to get correct first time if possible.

+2022-12-23 1518 - all together and then I go and mistake the leftmost/rightmost and bottom-most entries for the "funny" shapes.
+So I incur a 5m penalty.
+Let's see, I *should* get it right next time...